Since its conception in the late 1990s, supporters of adrenal fatigue have claimed that the disorder exists and affects multiple people.

 In 1998, the chiropractor and naturopath James Wilson first coined the term "adrenal fatigue" in his book of the same name.

-According to adrenal fatigue's proponents, it strikes people who endure long stretches of mental, physical or emotional stress.1
+According to people who propose adrenal fatigue as a real condition, it strikes people who endure long stretches of mental, physical, or emotional stress.

-People who are allegedly more likely to contract adrenal fatigue are shift workers, single parents, drug addicts and those with stressful jobs.
+People who are allegedly more likely to contract adrenal fatigue are shift workers, single parents, people with alcohol or drug dependence, and those with stressful jobs.

-However, as mentioned above, there is no scientific evidence that such a condition exists.
+However, as mentioned above, there is no scientific evidence that this condition exists.

-The Endocrine Society, representing the opinions of 1,400 of endocrinologists, released an official statement regarding adrenal fatigue:
+The Endocrine Society, which represents the opinions of 1,400 of endocrinologists, released an official statement regarding adrenal fatigue:

-Adrenal fatigue proponents suggest that medical science will eventually "catch up," but despite more than a decade having elapsed since its "discovery," no evidence has been forthcoming.
+Adrenal fatigue proponents suggest that medical science will eventually "catch up," but despite more than a decade having passed since its inception, research has demonstrated no evidence.

-Despite this, there are certainly genuine conditions that affect the adrenal glands; we will discuss some of them briefly on the next page.2
+Despite this, there are certainly genuine conditions that affect the adrenal glands.

 The symptoms of adrenal fatigue are said to include:

 All of the above symptoms are relatively generic but could indeed signal some type of illness.
-On the other hand, many of the symptoms could also be due to nothing more than a busy life and a lack of sleep, or, alternatively, a caffeine addiction, bad nutrition or heightened stress levels.
+Many of the symptoms, however, could also be due to nothing more than a busy life and a lack of sleep, or, alternatively, a caffeine addiction, bad nutrition, or heightened stress levels.

 The theory behind adrenal fatigue is that the adrenal glands, which are activated during stress, are overworked.
-According to believers, long-term stress causes these glands to become fatigued and unable to keep up with the demands of the body.
+According to people who believe that the condition exists, long-term stress causes these glands to become fatigued and unable to keep up with the demands of the body.

-Certain alternative health practitioners might take blood samples or use "stimulation" tests to prove whether or not an individual has adrenal fatigue.
-But, as the illness does not exist, there are no real ways to diagnose it.
+Certain alternative health practitioners might take blood samples or use salivary cortisol testing to prove whether or not an individual has adrenal fatigue.
+However, as the illness does not exist, there are no real ways to diagnose it.

-To understand adrenal fatigue, and the real condition - adrenal insufficiency - here is a brief introduction to the functions of the adrenal glands:
+To fully understand the real condition, in contrast to which adrenal fatigue is not, adrenal insufficiency, here is a brief introduction to the functions of the adrenal glands:

-There are two adrenal glands in the human body, one on top of each kidney.4
+There are normally two adrenal glands in the human body, one on top of each kidney.

-The outer section of the adrenal gland - the adrenal cortex - produces cortisol and aldosterone.
-The inner section - the adrenal medulla - produces adrenaline and norepinephrine.
+The outer section of the adrenal gland, known as the adrenal cortex, produces androgenic hormones, cortisol, and aldosterone.
+The inner section, called the adrenal medulla, produces adrenaline, or epinephrine, and norepinephrine.

 These hormones carry out a number of vital tasks including:

-Adrenal insufficiency is the medical term applied to conditions where the adrenal glands do not release adequate quantities of their products.
-Most often, cortisol is worst affected.5
+Adrenal insufficiency is the medical term applied for conditions in which the adrenal glands do not release adequate amounts of their hormones.
+Cortisol is often the worst affected hormone.

 The symptoms of adrenal insufficiency can include: